YetOpen/certbot-zimbra/README.md

 SHELL=/bin/bash
 PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

-# Replace /usr/bin/certbot with the location of your certbot binary, use this to find it: which certbot-auto certbot letsencrypt
+# Replace /usr/bin/certbot with the location of your certbot binary, use this to find it: which certbot letsencrypt
 12 5 * * * root /usr/bin/certbot renew --pre-hook "/usr/local/bin/certbot_zimbra.sh -p" --deploy-hook "/usr/local/bin/certbot_zimbra.sh -d"
 ```

 The `--pre-hook` ensures Zimbra's nginx is patched to allow certificate verification.
 You can omit it if you remember to manually execute that command after an upgrade or a reinstall which may restore nginx's templates to their default.

-The `--deploy-hook` parameter is only run if a renewal was successful, this will run certbot-zimbra.sh with `-d` to deploy the renewed certificates and restart zimbra.
+The `--deploy-hook` parameter is only run if a renewal was successful, this will run certbot-zimbra.sh with `-d|--deploy-only` to deploy the renewed certificates and restart zimbra.

-`--deploy-hook` is a newer addition to certbot, so if yours doesn't have it, the best option is to upgrade it.
-If you installed certbot manually instead of via the package manager, it should auto-upgrade on every invocation.
-Just run `certbot-auto` (or the equivalent on your system) without any parameters to auto-upgrade.

 The domain to renew is automatically obtained with `zmhostname`.
 If you need customized domain name pass the `-H` parameter after `-d`.